ibm-cloud-docs/appid/customizing-tokens.md

 **What is a claim?**

 A claim is a statement that an entity makes about itself or on behalf of someone else.
 For example, if you signed into an application by using an identity provider, the provider would send the application a group of claims or statements about you to the app so that it can group with information that it already knows about you.
 This way, when you sign in, the app is set up with your information, in the way that you configured it.
-The following example shows what an example value would look like if you add or change a claim to your token.
+Check out the following example to see how to format the JSON object.

 ```
 {
   "accessTokenClaims": [
     {
       "source": "saml",
-      "sourceClaim": "myroles"
+      "sourceClaim": "moderator"
     }
   ],
   "idTokenClaims": [
     {
       "source": "saml",
-      "sourceClaim": "myroles"
+      "sourceClaim": "moderator"
     }
   ],
   "access": {